Mpox Vaccine Tracker: Millions Pledged, Millions Still to Be Delivered

 The WHO's decision came on August 14—a day after the Africa Centers for Disease Control and Prevention (Africa CDC) announced its first public health emergency of continental security over the same crisis, which emphasized the inadequate global support the continent received during the global mpox emergency that ran from July 2022 to May 2023.

 Based on official government statements and media reports, Think Global Health has identified the countries and companies that have pledged vaccine doses to Africa.
-A database with sources is linked here and will be updated weekly on Tuesday.
+This tracker was last updated on November 26, 2024.

 Three Mpox Vaccines